scipy/scipy/doc/source/tutorial/ndimage.rst

 The value of the shift is obtained and then assigned to a dynamically allocated memory location.
-Both this data pointer and the function pointer are then wrapped in a CObject, which is returned.
-Additionally, a pointer to a destructor function is given, that will free the memory we allocated for the shift value when the CObject is destroyed.
+Both this data pointer and the function pointer are then wrapped in a :ctype:`PyCObject`, which is returned.
+Additionally, a pointer to a destructor function is given, that will free the memory we allocated for the shift value when the :ctype:`PyCObject` is destroyed.
 This destructor is very simple:

 ::